elliotherriman/calico/documentation/ink guide.md

 ### Tags

-Tags are used to add information to a line that only the engine can see, not the player.
+Tags are used to add invisible information to a line.
+When Calico reaches that line, it will process your tag without ever showing it to the player.

 Tags are frequently used to do things like inserting images, playing music, or clearing the page of previous passages.
-You can see a list of tags that Calico currently supports, along with a guide on how to create your own, you can find that over here.
-(TODO)
+You can see a list of tags that Calico currently supports, along with a guide on how to create your own, over [here](https://github.com/elliotherriman/calico/blob/main/documentation/tags.md).

 <p>
 <a name="basics-tags"></a>